jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.34 RelativeAspect

-Calculates relative aspect (relative to a user-specified direction) from an input DEM.
+Calculates relative aspect (relative to a user-specified direction) from an input DEM..

 *Parameters*: